Isle of Wight Guru

 I fort you'd like this one

 A similar option in the West Wight is one of the holiday lettings alongside Fort Redoubt.
-The Fort sits high on the cliffs overlooking Freshwater Bay which has excellent crashing rocks below.
+The Fort sits high on the cliffs overlooking Freshwater Bay, which has excellent crashing waves below.
 It's a great spot for a walking holiday or for families who prefer quieter areas to touristy areas (e.g. Shanklin, Sandown).

 View from Fort Redoubt in Freshwater Bay